Toll Free USA & Canada: 1-800-704-6234

 Our four-day journey across the vast, stunning expanse of southeast Bolivia begins this morning.
 The salt flats of Uyuni are considered by many to be one of the most remarkable sites in all of South America.
-We’ll visit the immense salt lake with its cactus islands, get great views of several massive volcanoes, visit lakes of many colors (some teeming with flamingos), soak in hot springs, view sulpher geysers and visit the famous and surreal “Dali rock”, pictured at the top of this page.
-A visit to the “railroad grayeyard” is also included.
+We’ll visit the immense salt lake with its cactus islands, get great views of several massive volcanoes, visit lakes of many colors (some teeming with flamingos), soak in hot springs, view sulphur geysers and visit the famous and surreal “Dali rock”, pictured at the top of this page.
+A visit to the “railroad graveyard” is also included.
 This is a great tour for photographers.
-On the evening of day 10, we return by train then private transport to La Paz.
+On the evening of day 10, we fly to La Paz.
 Overnight in La Paz.

 Departure day.
 City tour today if you have not had one already, then an included private transfer to the international airport anytime today.

-Best of Bolivia! is an 11-day tour which includes walking in various ruins and on city tours, as well as a bit of “roughing it” on the Uyuni section of the trip.
-As with all of our tours any section is optional and can be removed or changed.
+Best of Bolivia is an 11-day tour which includes walking in various ruins and on city tours.
+This tour includes some of the highlights of Bolivia.
 As always, a certain amount of patience is required for the inconsistencies and delays of developing-world travel.

 All travelers to Bolivia are required to have a passport valid for at least six months from date of entry.
-Visas are not required for E.U., Canadian, Australian or New Zealand passport holders.
-A visa is required for U.S. citizens, which costs $135.00 and can be obtained at point of entry.
-Please visit the U.S. state department website for what you will need to present to obtain your visa.
-A visa can also be obtained in advance through any Bolivian consulate.
+Visas are not required for E.U., U.S., Canadian, Australian or New Zealand passport holders.
+U.S. citizens can visit the U.S. state department website and Canadian citizens can visit the government of Canada travel advisory page.
 For other nationalities, please consult the nearest Bolivian embassy or consulate.
 An onward ticket and proof of funds may also be required at entry and should be available to show to immigration.
-Traveler’s checks, currency, or a bank statement, from the bank or printed off the internet, are sufficient for proof of funds.